 (1) Don’t the Shuttle with the Racket Frame

 The frame of the racket can crack, break or buckle if the shuttle hits the right at the frame.
 It is called a miss-hit.
 This is particularly worrisome if it happens during a strong smash.
-This can happen with any newly purchased rackets or old one.
-You are lucky if not happens with your old one, but this is not an excuse that will not happen with the new one or new one is faulty/defective.
-More the string tension, more the chances of the frame breakage.
-If you are a newbie, you are better off using a metal racket instead of a high modulus carbon or graphite racket.
+This can happen with any newly purchased rackets or old ones.
+You are lucky if not happen with your old one, but this is not an excuse that will not happen with the new one or a new one that is faulty/defective.
+More the string tension, the more the chances of frame breakage.
+If you are a newbie, you are better off using a metal racket instead of a high-modulus carbon or graphite racket.

 (2) Don't Put Pointed or Heavy Objects when Storing

 Careful storage can ensure a longer-lasting racket.
 Never place a pointed, heavy or damaging item on the racket when carrying or storing it.
 Read the article What to pack and how in a badminton kitbag.

 (3) Don’t Expose your Racket to Direct Heat or Sunlight

 High-modulus carbon and graphite rackets don’t do well in high temperatures.
 They lose shape, elasticity, strength, and durability.
 Of course, don’t leave it close to a heat source like a boiler, reflective window, car or heating coil.
 As we have mentioned earlier, frigid temperatures can stunt and cause your racket strings to malfunction.

 Also, Read - Top 10 Myths of Badminton Game